axelrindle/github-version-checker/docs/docs/cli/index.md

 # Command Line Interface (CLI)

-The CLI is planned to be releases with v3.0.0 and offers to perform a version check in non Node.js environments.
+The CLI offers to perform a version check in non-Node.js environments.
 It supports plain-text and JSON-formatted output.

 ## Usage